pradeepreddyvv/agentic-search-/README.md

 Prediction markets tell you what might happen.
 Polyseer tells you why.

-Drop in any **Polymarket or Kalshi** URL and get a structured analysis that breaks down the actual factors driving an outcome.
+Drop in any **Polymarket** URL and get a structured analysis that breaks down the actual factors driving an outcome.
 Instead of gut feelings or surface-level takes, you get systematic research across academic papers, news, market data, and expert analysis.

 The system uses multiple AI agents to research both sides of a question, then aggregates the evidence using Bayesian probability math.
 Think of it as having a research team that can read thousands of sources in minutes and give you the key insights.